OutSystems/docs-product/src/develop/ui/patterns/mobile/content/accordion.md

     ![Accordion widget](<images/accordion-widget-ss.png>)

     If the UI widget doesn't display, it's because the dependency isn't added.
 For example, if you are using a ready-made app, it deletes unused widgets from the module.
-Make the widget available in your app:
+To make the widget available in your app:

     1. In the Toolbox, click **Search in other modules**.

-    1. In **Search in other Modules**, select the widget you want to add from the **OutSystemsUIWeb** module, and click **Add Dependency**.
+    1. In **Search in other Modules**, remove any spaces between words in your search text.

+    1. Select the widget you want to add from the **OutSystemsUI** module, and click **Add Dependency**.

     1. In the Toolbox, search for the widget again.